The Trewstar Team

 Holly serves as Trewstar's Chief Sustainability and Data Protection Officer in addition to her role as Managing Director.
 She joined Trewstar from Project Gravitas, a purpose-driven fashion company based in NYC, where she was a founding team member and Director of Corporate Social Responsibility.

 After law school and a federal clerkship in Chicago, Holly worked in the litigation department of O’Melveny & Myers in Washington, DC.
 She relocated with her husband to Johannesburg, South Africa, where she worked with the Justice Department and ANC legislators on efforts related to justice reform and reconciliation during the dynamic post-apartheid years.
 She was also one of the first outside directors to sit on the board of Welgevonden, a 95,000 acre, big-five game reserve and the first-private South African reserve of its kind.
 During her time there, she helped transition management from the developer to the owners and assisted in devising the owners’ first comprehensive strategic plan.

 Holly was a director of Peterson’s Guides, a private education data company, for 10 years before subsequently extending that experience to the non-profit realm.
 She currently sits on the boards of the Open Space Institute, Eco Health Alliance and the Harding Land Trust.

 Holly graduated from Yale University and the University of Chicago Law School.
 She lives in New Jersey with her husband and their four children.

-Drew joined Trewstar in 2016, and she has worked on over 35 board search assignments in industries ranging from technology, to real estate, to aerospace and defense, to manufacturing, to media, to healthcare, and to financial services.
+Drew joined Trewstar in 2016, and she has completed over 35 board search assignments in industries ranging from technology, to manufacturing, to aerospace and defense, to media, to healthcare, and to financial services.
 She has experience with both public and private company boards.
 Drew’s prior experience is in the New York City Mayor’s office and at charity: water, a non-profit organization on a mission to end the water crisis.